mikkolehtisalo/brassfork/README.md

 * Packages: Amount of packages related to edge
 * SYNs: Detected SYN packages (attempted new TCP connections)
+* FINs: Detected FIN packages (by the initiator)
+* Unfinished: For TCP, difference between SYNs and FINs (rough indication to how many connections have not been closed already/properly)
 * Bytes: Cumulative counter of bytes transported in IP frames.
 This is also set as the weight for edges.

 Extra attributes generated for nodes: